Evoke (LON:EVOK) Shares Down 9.6% - Time to Sell?

-Several equities analysts have commented on the company.
-Deutsche Bank Aktiengesellschaft raised their price objective on Evoke from GBX 88 to GBX 108 and gave the company a "buy" rating in a research report on Wednesday, August 13th.
-Berenberg Bank reiterated a "buy" rating and issued a GBX 95 price target on shares of Evoke in a research note on Thursday, August 21st.
-Finally, JPMorgan Chase & Co. lowered their price target on shares of Evoke from GBX 82 to GBX 66 and set a "neutral" rating for the company in a research report on Wednesday, October 29th.
-Three research analysts have rated the stock with a Buy rating and one has given a Hold rating to the stock.
-According to data from MarketBeat, Evoke has an average rating of "Moderate Buy" and a consensus price target of GBX 102.25.
+EVOK has been the topic of a number of research analyst reports.
+Berenberg Bank lowered Evoke to a "hold" rating and lowered their price target for the company from GBX 95 to GBX 35 in a report on Thursday.
+Deutsche Bank Aktiengesellschaft upped their target price on shares of Evoke from GBX 88 to GBX 108 and gave the company a "buy" rating in a research report on Wednesday, August 13th.
+Finally, JPMorgan Chase & Co. dropped their price objective on Evoke from GBX 82 to GBX 66 and set a "neutral" rating on the stock in a research note on Wednesday, October 29th.
+Two analysts have rated the stock with a Buy rating and two have issued a Hold rating to the company's stock.
+Based on data from MarketBeat, Evoke currently has a consensus rating of "Moderate Buy" and an average target price of GBX 87.25.

 Evoke Company Profile